seung-lab/ca3_paper/README.md

 The repository is not set up for pip installation.

 ## Hardware Dependencies
 All notebook codes in this repo do not require GPUs.
-Generating an adjacency matrix of 55000 MFs and 600 Pyrs will require 2~3 GB of RAM memory.
+Training and deploying a vesicle segmentation network will require a GPU.
+Training on one NVIDIA GTX 1050 Ti GPU took about 2 hours with the Cellpose software [Cellpose](https://github.com/mouseland/cellpose).

 ## MF bouton extraction demo
 To see a demo of MF bouton extraction, run the notebook script Demo_MF_bouton_extraction.ipynb